 Left: Worthington Clear cone 04 glaze (A) uses Gerstley Borate to supply the B2O3 and CaO.
 Right: A substitute using Ulexite and 12% calcium carbonate (B).
 The degree of melting is the same but the gassing of the calcium carbonate has disrupted the flow of B. Gerstley Borate gasses also, but does so at a stage in the firing that does not disrupt this recipe.
 However, as a glaze, B does not gel and produces a clearer glass.
 A further adjustment to source CaO from non-gassing wollastonite would likely improve it.

-Worthington Clear is a popular cone 6 transparent glaze recipe.
-It has 55% Gerstley Borate (which is quite plastic) and 30% kaolin.
+Worthington Clear is a popular low fire transparent glaze recipe.
+It has 55% Gerstley Borate (which is quite plastic) plus 30% kaolin.
 That means you can actually throw it as if it were a clay, in fact it has excellent plasticity!
-This explains why it gels almost immediately on slurry mixing and dewaters extremely slowly and shrinks and cracks during drying on the ware.
+This explains why it gels almost immediately on slurry mixing, dewaters extremely slowly and shrinks and cracks during drying on the ware.
 Yet countless potters struggle with this recipe.
 Frits frits are a better source of the B2O3.
 It is common to see both clay and Gerstley Borate in recipes, often they impart way too much shrinkage.
 A quick fix is to substitute all or part of the raw kaolin for calcined kaolin.

 These cone 04 glazes both have 50% Gerstley Borate.
 The other 50% in the one on the left is PV Clay, a very low melting plastic feldspar.
 On the right, the other 50% is silica and kaolin, both very refractory materials.
 Yet the glaze on the right is melting far better.
 How is that possible?
 Likely because the silica and kaolin are supplying Al2O3 and SiO2, exactly the oxides that Gerstley Borate needs to form a good glass.